Reminder: Shopping comes with risks, purchase with caution.

 If your phone looks like the one below, I recommend preparing a backup phone.

-(This is from my high school phone; I don't plan to take it to Japan, haha.)
+(From my high school phone, I don't plan to take it to Japan, haha.)

 If Android users are really worried, they can buy a second-hand iPhone as a backup.